 Floating Platform Outputs

 This section controls which output quantities are generated for the platform reference point.
 HasWAMIT must be set to TRUE to generate these outputs.
-If HydroDyn encounters an unkown/invalid channel name, it will still generate a column in the output file, but that channel will be marked as INVALID and the values will all be set to zero.
+If HydroDyn encounters an unknown/invalid channel name, it will still generate a column in the output file, but that channel will be marked as INVALID and the values will all be set to zero.
+Please refer to WAMITOutListParameters.xlsxfor a complete list of outputs.

 Mesh-based Outputs